-In compliance with Philippine law, energy providers have also tried to reach the BOP by installing power facilities using solar energy, among other methods.
+In compliance with Philippine laws, energy providers have also tried to reach the BOP by installing power facilities using solar energy, among others.
 A former officer of Mirant Corporation (personal communication, March 2012) explained that the operations could not be maintained since the cost of installation is quite high and cannot be recovered through tariffs without unduly burdening the households.
 Thus, he has seen many investments go to waste.

-The problem with both models is that there is an explicit focus on electrifying homes and they are limited to moderately populated areas.
-While the benefits are unquestionable, the passive use of electricity does not improve the incidence of poverty in the area.
+The problem with both models is that there is an explicit focus on electrifying homes and it is limited to moderately populated areas.
+While the benefits are unquestionable, the passive use of electricity does not improve poverty incidence in the area.
 Moreover, it makes it difficult for the energy provider to recoup its investments.
-To reap the greatest benefit of electrification, economic activity should be energized.
-This lesson was subsequently learned by SIBAT, a civil society organization in the Philippines that utilizes the appropriate technology for sustainable agriculture and renewable energy in poor communities (www.sibat.org).
+To reap the greatest benefit of electrification, it should energize economic activity.
+This lesson was subsequently learned by SIBAT, a civil society organization in the Philippines that utilize appropriate technology for sustainable agriculture and renewable energy in poor communities (www.sibat.org).
 A community-based model that utilizes renewable energy for livelihood is not limited to civil society organizations.
 Private companies can also adapt the model as part of their corporate social responsibility endeavours.

-People's organizations and community-based projects
+People's organizations (POs) and community-based projects

-Community participation, in the form of a people's organization (PO), is a model used in many poverty alleviation programmes in the Philippines (Morales, 2000).
+Community participation, in the form of a PO, is a model used in many poverty alleviation programmes in the Philippines (Morales, 2000).
 In 2000, there were already 10,000 registered POs.
-Bautista (2002, 2003, 2006) reported that the more involved the community members are in the decision-making and implementation processes, the more sustainable are the projects.
+Bautista (2002, 2003, 2006) reports that the more involved the community members are in the decision-making and implementation processes, the more sustainable are the projects.
 Dole-outs will not work.
 Neither will consultations.
-Genuine participation, whereby members can determine outcomes and how to measure them, leads to greater commitment and increases the chances of success.
+Genuine participation, whereby the members can determine outcomes and how to measure them, lead to greater commitment and increases the chances of success.
 This means that at a certain point, the community is left on its own to manage their project.
-Bautista et al. (2006) present several studies showing the effectiveness of community-based endeavours.
+Bautista et al. (2006) presents several studies showing the effectiveness of community-based endeavours.